HGVSnomenclature/hgvs-nomenclature/docs/index.md

 # HGVS Nomenclature

-!!! important This is a development and preview site for updates to the HGVS Nomenclature.
-Please
+!!! warning
-    see [the website migration discussion](https://github.com/HGVSnomenclature/HVNC/discussions/17)
+    This is a development and preview site for updates to the HGVS Nomenclature.
+Please see [the website migration discussion](https://github.com/HGVSnomenclature/HVNC/discussions/17)
     for a description of the proposed changes and current progress.